 In collaboration with the Australian Council for Educational Research (ACER) and the World Bank, Afghanistan, Khan Wali Khan Basharmal has contributed to two major studies conducted to gauge the proficiencies of Afghan students in the domains of reading, writing, and mathematics, entitled “Grade 3 Proficiency in Afghanistan 2015-2016,” and “Grade 6 Proficiency in Afghanistan 2013-2014.”
 He has remained as Acting Director and Deputy Chief of the Administrative Office of President (AOP), Afghanistan 2018-2020.

 Mr. Basharmal is the founder of several institutions and organizations in strategic geopolitical analysis and the media, and has developed leading concepts on national development and institutional reforms in Afghanistan.
-As a Deputy Chief of AOP (Administrative Office of the President), in the capacity of key team leader in implementing the broad vision of His Excellency President Mohammad Ashraf Ghani, he initiated several large scale projects, brought critical reforms to line ministries and institutions in the areas of good governance, infrastructure development, regional connectivity, monitoring, and critical evaluation, while helping to meet Afghanistan’s national and international commitments.
+As a Deputy Chief of AOP (Administrative Office of the President), he initiated several large scale projects, brought critical reforms to line ministries and institutions in the areas of good governance, infrastructure development, regional connectivity, monitoring, and critical evaluation, while helping to meet Afghanistan’s national and international commitments.

 In his latest assignment, Mr. Basharmal is serving his nation as the Ambassador of Afghanistan to Turkmenistan.